 Despite its small size, Massachusetts has a lot to offer to tourists.
 Some popular places of tourist interest include:

-- Boston: The capital city of the state boasts of a wide array of popular tourist sites including Fenway Park, Museum of Fine Arts, Boston Symphony Orchestra, Boston Public Garden, Freedom Trail, North End, John F. Kennedy Presidential Museum & Library, and Boston Tea Party Ships & Museum, to name a few.
+- Boston: The capital city of the state boasts a wide array of popular tourist sites including Fenway Park, Museum of Fine Arts, Boston Symphony Orchestra, Boston Public Garden, Freedom Trail, North End, John F. Kennedy Presidential Museum & Library, and Boston Tea Party Ships & Museum, to name a few.

-- Cambridge: Home to the two of the world’s best universities –Harvard University and Massachusetts Institute of Technology (MIT), this city is an important educational center.
+- Cambridge: Home to two of the world’s best-known universities –Harvard University and Massachusetts Institute of Technology (MIT),.
 Popular tourist destinations of the city include Mt.
 Auburn Cemetery, Harvard Museum of Natural History, Longfellow House Washington’s Headquarters National Historic Site, Charles River Bike Path, and Peabody Museum.